ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 calculated prediction value greater to or equal to the cutoff value is a Boolean *true* prediction.

-### [](#leanpub-auto-using-a-lstm-recurrent-neural-network-to-generate-english-text-similar-to-the--philosopher-nietzsches-writing){.anchor-link}Using a LSTM Recurrent Neural Network to Generate English Text Similar to the Philosopher Nietzsche's writing {#leanpub-auto-using-a-lstm-recurrent-neural-network-to-generate-english-text-similar-to-the--philosopher-nietzsches-writing}
+### Using a LSTM Recurrent Neural Network to Generate English Text Similar to the Philosopher Nietzsche's writing

 We will translate a Python example program from Google's [Keras documentation (listing of LSTM.py that is included with the example Hy